 - That your skiing/boarding is of a suitable level to join the course

 - That you have appropriate insurance cover

 Like any activity in the mountains, the risk to yourself and others is easily minimised by following a few simple guidelines.

 Choose your resort carefully: mixed ability groups, in particular, must remember that skiing should be safe and fun for everyone.
 Do not encourage fellow skiers to venture onto slopes that are beyond their capabilities.
 It is also worth noting that because of their steep terrain some of the resorts favoured by experienced skiers may carry an increased risk of avalanche.

-Let the experts guide you: A guide including essential information to help you get the most out of your skiing is included in the Info pack with links to the FIS Safe Skiing Code.
-Please take the time to read this simple common-sense advice, which is provided with your safety, foremost in our minds.
+Let the experts guide you: A guide with essential information to help you get the most out of your skiing is included in our free Crystal Ski Explorer app, with links to the FIS Safe Skiing Code.
+Please take the time to read this simple common-sense advice, which is provided with your safety in mind.
 Combining this with up-to-date information on arrival will help you to stay safe both on the slopes and in the resort.

 Avalanche danger: In extreme weather conditions, any resort may be at risk, so never ignore warnings.
 Signs and flags around part or all of the pistes indicate that avalanche danger is present but do not rely on these alone.
 Local experts are there to help so ask for advice from the local ski school or ski lift company on a daily basis.
 When necessary resort authorities may close some or all of the pistes.
 Remember this is done to ensure your safety.
 Never attempt to ski on runs which are closed, or go under a boundary rope into an area not part of the prepared ski area.

-Snow conditions: Snow Reports information is provided by the Ski Club of Great Britain and not Crystal.
+Snow conditions: Snow Reports information is provided by On The Snow and not Crystal.
 Therefore, the information provided is not under our direct control and we cannot accept liability for any disappointment which may arise as a result of the information provided.